Intro-to-SE-Lab-Fall-21/Group-7/README.md

 G7 Email application is a Angular base application that is designed using components, typscript, and html

 ## Objective
-A user should be able to login into his account to access his emails.
+A user should be able to login into his account to access his emails. <br>
-A user should be able to compose, edit and send an email to other users.
+A user should be able to compose, edit and send an email to other users. <br>
-A user should be able to search and forward emails to other users.
+A user should be able to search and forward emails to other users. <br>
 A user should be able to send attachments (image, files etc.) along with an email

 ## Features